issacchan26/point-cloud-annotation/README.md

 x y z label
 ```
 ## .ply file with RGB value
-The result ply will be look like this: \
+The result ply will be like this: \
 ![alt text](./body_segmentation.png) \
 You may add/remove body parts and change the color in [settings.json](./settings.json)